New Controversies Arise Over French Language In Canada - UrduPoint

 According to recent opinion polls, more than 90 percent of Canadians strongly support bilingualism, which they consider to be a part of Canadian culture, but less than 20 percent are fluent in both languages.

-"Everyone must be able to be served in their preferred language since few Canadians are truly bilingual," says Stephanie Chouinard, a political science professor at the Royal Military College of Canada.
+"Everyone must be able to be served in their preferred language since few Canadians are truly bilingual," said Stephanie Chouinard, a political science professor at the Royal Military College of Canada.

-But, she adds, Canadians "have been waiting for the modernization of the Official Languages Act since 2019."
-Beaulac, the law professor, notes that "for a long time, to defend French meant you were flagged as pro-separatist."
+But, she added, Canadians "have been waiting for the modernization of the Official Languages Act since 2019."
+Beaulac, the law professor, noted that "for a long time, to defend French meant you were flagged as pro-separatist."
 "Things have changed today, so people are more daring to challenge the domination of English."
-Referring to the recent CN appointments, linguistic law professor Frederic Berard explains that "people are angry, shocked, and this anger is justified."
-"However, today this kind of situation is relatively rare," especially in Quebec, adds Berard, who chaired Canada's national consultations on the reform of official languages.
+Referring to the recent CN appointments, linguistic law professor Frederic Berard explained that "people are angry, shocked, and this anger is justified.""However, today this kind of situation is relatively rare," especially in Quebec, added Berard, who chaired Canada's national consultations on the reform of official languages.

-But the situation is much more complex for Francophones who do not live in Quebec, he adds, even if there have been advances in recent years.
+But the situation is much more complex for Francophones who do not live in Quebec, he added, even if there have been advances in recent years.